 With the engine at idle, look carefully at all the parts of your fuel system from the carburetor to the fuel tank.
 If you see bubbles appearing in your fuel system at some point, smear a wad of Vaseline over the general area where the bubbles are.
 If you still see bubbles, it is just fuel vapor.
 If the bubbles suddenly stop, you know you have a leak.
 Vaseline that has been stored in your freezer works the best.

 IMPORTANT NOTE: The fuel filter always has what looks like air in it but it is just fuel vapor (OK).
 This will not affect your engine's performance in any way.

-The Top 80 fuel pump has to suck fuel from the tank below.
-The lower the fuel level in the tank, the greater the vacuum needed to get the fuel to the engine and the greater the tendency is for the gasoline to vaporize and form bubbles in the lines.
+The fuel pump has to suck fuel from the tank below (in most paramotors).
+The lower the fuel level in the tank, the greater the vacuum needed to get the fuel to the engine and the greater the tendency of the gasoline to vaporize and form bubbles in the lines.
 Vaporized fuel can vapor lock the fuel system and cause fuel starvation, a potentially serious condition that can ruin an engine.
 Pilots who use aviation gasoline (AVGAS) will not experience vapor lock as easily because AVGAS is of superior quality and consistency (and is why it is nearly double the price).
 For the details on how to eliminate lead fouling from the use of AVGAS (and the increased maintenance this requires), see our fuel specifications page.

 TIP: To easily remove the fuel filter from the tubing, heat the tubing with an air gun or a hair dryer until it is almost too hot to touch.
 The tubing will easily slip right off of the fittings on the fuel filter.
 Use a slight amount of pure silicone grease on the fittings and tubing to ease installation and prevent the tubing from splitting.